dmauser/azure-virtualwan/svh-ri-intra-region/README.md

 ### Intro

 The goal of this lab is to demonstrate and validate the Azure Virtual WAN scenario: [How to configure Virtual WAN Hub routing intent and routing policies](https://docs.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies)

+        Note: Azure Virtual WAN routing intent and routing policies features are in Preview during the writing of this lab.
+Please, check the official documentation to get the most updated status.

 ### Lab diagram